INSIGHT

 Outdated accounts.
 If your most recent filed accounts are 18 months old, lenders may question whether the business is still in the same position.
 Keep your records up to date.

 Unexplained issues.
-If there is something unusual in your financials, such as a difficult trading period, a large one-off expense, or a dip in revenue, consider addressing it upfront rather than leaving lenders to draw their own conclusions.
+If there is something unusual in your financials, such as a difficult trading period, a large one-off expense, or a dip in revenue, address it upfront rather than leaving lenders to draw their own conclusions.

 Applying without checking eligibility.
 Submitting applications to lenders whose criteria you do not meet wastes time and can affect your credit file.
 Understanding where you stand before applying helps you focus on realistic options.